Ground Delay Programs

 Metron Traffic Flow accepts real-time updates to schedule data, either via flight plan submission, airline day of operations changes to scheduled departure times, or ATC live data.
 As a consequence of accepting real-time updates, Metron Traffic Flow is able to display the most up-to-date demand/capacity information for any monitored airport, which in turn provides both airlines, airports and ATC with an enhanced capability to predict traffic management issues.
 Therefore to maximise the capabilities of Metron Traffic Flow it will be important that all airspace users update their schedules on “day of operations” as soon as schedule changes become known.

 All airlines intending to operate into a GDP airport are required to submit operating details into the Metron Traffic Flow system.
-Airlines will upload a schedule directly into a web based interface, and smaller operators can contact the National Operations Centre who can enter their details into the system.
+Airlines will upload a schedule directly into a web based interface, and smaller operators can contact the Network Coordination Centre who can enter their details into the system.

 Aircraft and airport operators will be able to view the GDP information for affected flights via web based access to the Metron Traffic Flow tool.
 User login to this service is managed by Airservices.